Person sitting down reviewing Saxo Bank and LYNX as brokerage options

 🇧🇪 Declare your account to the NBB ✅ No need

 Saxo Bank, catering to experienced traders, supports a wide array of complex order types but does not offer automated savings plans or fractional shares making regular investing less practical due to high fees.
 Depending on where you're registered in Europe, Saxo Bank assists investors.
-For example, in Belgium (🇧🇪), it helps with transaction taxes, dividend taxes, and the Reynders tax on ETF profits, and due to its direct presence in Belgium, customers don't need to declare their accounts to the Belgian National Bank.
+For example, in Belgium (🇧🇪), it helps with the transaction tax, dividend tax, and the Reynders tax.
+And due to its direct presence in Belgium, customers don't need to declare their accounts to the Belgian National Bank.

 Setting up an account